Blood type personality theory

-The blood type personality theory is a pseudoscientific belief prevalent in Japan and South Korea, which states that a person's blood group system is predictive of a person's personality, temperament, and compatibility with others.
+The blood type personality theory is a pseudoscientific belief prevalent in East Asia that a person's blood type is predictive of a person's personality, temperament, and compatibility with others.
 The theory is generally considered a superstition by the scientific community.

-One of the reasons Japan developed the blood type personality indicator theory was in reaction to a claim from German scientist Emil von Dungern, that Blood type B people were inferior.
+One of the reasons Japan developed the blood type personality indicator theory was in reaction to a claim from German scientist Emil von Dungern, that blood type B people were inferior.
 The popular belief originates with publications by Masahiko Nomi in the 1970s.

 Although some medical hypotheses have been proposed in support of blood type personality theory, the scientific community generally dismisses blood type personality theories as superstition or pseudoscience because of lack of evidence or testable criteria.
 Although research into the causal link between blood type and personality is limited, the majority of modern studies do not demonstrate any statistically significant association between the two.
 Some studies suggest that there is a statistically significant relationship between blood type and personality, although it is unclear if this is simply due to a self-fulfilling prophecy.

 Overview

-According to popular belief, people with type A blood are friendly and kind, people with type B are spontaneous and creative, and people with type O are confident and aggressive.
-In a logical extension of this system, those with type AB are a mix of stereotypical A and B traits.
+According to popular belief, people with type A blood are friendly and kind but also obsessive and anxious, people with type B are spontaneous and creative but can be selfish, and people with type O are confident but stubborn and aggressive.
+In a logical extension of this system, those with type AB are a mix of stereotypical A and B traits, while also being seen as mysterious or aloof due to their relatively low population in Japan.
+The minority types B and AB are more likely to be negatively stereotyped than A or O.

 History

 The idea that personality traits were inherited through the blood dates as far back as Aristotle.
 Hippocrates also sought to link personality biologically, linking traits with the four bodily humors – sanguine, phlegmatic, choleric, and melancholic.

-In 1926, Rin Hirano and Tomita Yashima published the article "Blood Type Biological Related" in the Army Medical Journal.
-It was seen to be a non-statistical and unscientific report which was motivated by racism.
+In 1926, Hayashi Hirano and Tomita Yajima published the article "Blood Type Biological Related" in the Army Medical Journal.